 CONS: These are not treated to repel water, so if you get caught in a rainstorm, they are likely to get pretty damp.
 The good news is that nylon dries super fast!

 The Hiking Shorts That You Can Trust: Eddie Bauer Guide Pro

 Our Review of Eddie Bauer Guide Pro Men’s Shorts

-  PROS: These really hard working shorts are perfect for the trail.
-The Eddie Bauer Guide Pro Shorts uses Flexion Stretch woven technology which ensures two-way stretch.
-For you that means excellent mobility on the toughest hikes.
-These shorts are the complete package with a Storm Repel finish so water runs right off, to a UPF rating of 50+ to ensure protection from the sun’s damaging rays.
-The zippered side pocket is perfect for your phone so you can grab quick pictures.
-With the moderate price you win big time with these men’s hiking shorts.
+PROS: These hard-working shorts are perfect for the trail.
+The Eddie Bauer Guide Pro Shorts uses Flexion Stretch woven technology, ensuring two-way stretch.
+For you, that means excellent mobility on the most demanding hikes.
+These shorts are the complete package with a Storm Repel finish, so water runs right off to a UPF rating of 50+ to ensure protection from the sun’s damaging rays.
+The zippered side pocket is perfect for your phone so that you can grab quick pictures.
+At a moderate price, you win big time with these men’s hiking shorts.

-  CONS: If these just had a gusseted crotch they’d be perfect, however the stretchy fabric allows so much movement that you probably won’t even notice.
+CONS: If these just had a gusseted crotch, they’d be perfect.
+However, the stretchy fabric allows so much movement that you probably won’t notice.

 The Best Trail Running Shorts: Patagonia Nine Trails Shorts